 Catathrenia is classified as a REM (rapid eye movement) related parasomnia.
 Parasomnias are a group of sleep disorders involving abnormal behaviours or experiences during sleep.

-Catathrenia is a sleep-related disorder characterized by severe, recurring attacks.
+Catathrenia is a sleep-related disorder characterised by severe, recurring attacks.
 It is most commonly seen during the rapid eye movement (REM) period of sleep, but it has been identified in all sleep phases.

 It's not to be confused with obstructive sleeping apnea or ordinary snoring, while the sufferer may wake up feeling refreshed and fully rested.